lsebbenxavier/html-codes/README.md

 Introduction to Vercel

 ​Vercel is a cloud platform for static sites and Serverless Functions that fits perfectly with your workflow.
 It enables developers to host Jamstack websites and web services that deploy instantly, scale automatically, and requires no supervision, all with no configuration.

+# form.php

+Hypertext Preprocessor

+PHP is a popular general-purpose scripting language that is especially suited to web development.

+Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.